-Both Sharon Wood and Rachel Clarke (SENCO) are Redhill Leaders of Education in SEND.
+Rachel Clarke (SENCO) is a Redhill Leader of Education in SEND.
 Rachel Clarke is also SENCO at the Carlton Infant Academy.
 She knows the children and families exceptionally well and is available for a chat if you have concerns about your child.
-Mrs Wood supports the management of special needs provision.
-We also have many experienced teaching assistants working with individuals and small groups to provide classroom support, implement individual programmes and teach "catch up" groups.
-Pupils may be withdrawn from some class activities to follow SEND programmes.
+We also have many experienced teaching assistants working with individuals and small groups to provide classroom support, implement individual programmes and undertake intervention group work.